Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 Note that if the front end doesn't supply a year, default values of startYear = 1900 and endYear = 2020 are provided by `NGordnetQueryHandler.readQueryMap`.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FFw2oz5FIMrFRhh9yL8Ylun%2F2C%3Ftype%3Ddesign%26node-id%3D0%253A1%26mode%3Ddesign%26t%3Dn6fDDOrwY4Lb9Gbi-1" allowfullscreen></iframe>

+{: .info}
-If `k = 0`, or the user does not enter `k` (which results in a default value of zero), then the `startYear` and `endYear` should be totally ignored.
+>If `k = 0`, or the user does not enter `k` (which results in a default value of zero), then the `startYear`
+>and `endYear` should be totally ignored.

-If a word never occurs in the time frame specified, i.e. the count is zero, it should not be returned.
-In other words, if `k > 0`, we should not show any words that do not appear in the `ngrams` dataset.
+>If a word never occurs in the time frame specified, i.e. the count is zero, it should not be returned.
+In other words,
+>if `k > 0`, we should not show any words that do not appear in the `ngrams` dataset.

-If there are no words that have non-zero counts, you should return an empty list, i.e. `[]`.
+>If there are no words that have non-zero counts, you should return an empty list, i.e. `[]`.

-If there are fewer than `k` words with non-zero counts, return only those words.
+>If there are fewer than `k` words with non-zero counts, return only those words.
 For example if you enter the word "potato" and enter "k = 15", but only 7 hyponyms of potato have non-zero counts, you'd return only 7 words.

 {: .task}